HomeA-Z Commands40 Simple Yet Effective Linux Shell and Bash Script Examples

 fi

-The statements are only executed given the CONDITION is true.
+The statements are only executed when the CONDITION is true.
 The fi keyword is used to mark the end of the if statement.
 A quick example is shown below.

 #!/bin/bash